Food Fun & News

 What’s the all-time best Thanksgiving tip?

 Roast the turkey upside down.
 It’ll protect the breast from overcooking, and juices will seep down and keep it moist.
+Make sure you don’t believe these common turkey myths that could ruin your Thanksgiving.

 I don’t own a roasting rack.
 Do you have any DIY alternatives I can use instead?